Fisher Investments

-Fisher Investments is an independent money management firm headquartered in Camas, Washington.
+Fisher Investments is an independent money management firm headquartered in Plano, Texas.

 History

-Ken Fisher founded the firm in 1979, incorporated in 1986, then served as CEO until July 2016, when he was succeeded by long-time Fisher Investments employee Damian Ornani.
+Ken Fisher founded the firm in 1979, then served as CEO until July 2016, when he was succeeded by long-time Fisher Investments employee Damian Ornani.
 Fisher remains active as the firm's executive chairman and co-chief investment officer.

-As of June 2021, Fisher Investments and its subsidiaries manage over $188 billion in assets for individual and institutional investors globally.
-The firm maintains four principal business units: Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments International Group.
+As of June 2024, Fisher Investments and its subsidiaries manage over $275 billion in assets for individual and institutional investors globally.
+The firm maintains three principal business units: Fisher Investments Institutional Group, Fisher Investments Private Client Group, and Fisher Investments Private Client Group International.
+In June 2024, the firm announced its 401(k) Solutions business for small to mid-sized retirement plans would be spun off into an independent company called Fisher Retirement Solutions.

 The firm incorporated Fisher Investments Europe Limited in 1999 with its headquarters in London.
 Later it expanded the firm's US operations by opening offices in Vancouver, Washington; Plano, Texas; and Tampa, Florida.
-In 2005, the firm was reorganized as a Delaware limited liability company.
 The firm also entered into a joint venture in Germany to offer investment services as Grüner Fisher Investments GmbH, which is now a wholly owned subsidiary of Fisher Investments.

 In late 2011, Fisher Investments opened a new headquarters on the 120-acre Fisher Creek campus in Camas, Washington.
 Over the next three years, Fisher Investments expanded its local presence by constructing two additional buildings on the Fisher Creek campus.
 In 2020, the company opened a fourth building on the campus.
 The five-story building has room for an additional 1,100 employees.

-Fisher Investments has also opened international offices, including locations in the United Kingdom, Ireland, Germany, Japan, Dubai, and Australia.
-Fisher Investments’ global footprint requires significant effort to localize content for non-English-speaking clients.
-The firm translates content into Dutch, French, German, Italian, Spanish, Danish, Swedish, Finnish, Korean, Chinese and Japanese.

-Corporate culture

-In 2020, Fisher Investments was certified as a Great Place to Work® by the global workplace culture firm Great Place to Work.
-Separately, in 2019, Fisher Investments' office in Plano, Texas was recognized as one of the Best Workplaces in Texas™.

-According to a 2019 Bloomberg article based on anonymous interviews with former and current Fisher Investments' employees, the company's workers are held to vague targets and some employees contend there is a culture of fear and stress.
-The pressure on employees to acquire and retain clients is said to be particularly intense.
-In late 2019, Ken Fisher came under fire for sexualized comments, losing billions as customers withdrew funds in protest.